airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 ##### Three Dimensions

-In three dimensions, we want capture a three dimensional space and draw it to a two dimensional screen.
+In three dimensions, we want capture a three dimensional space or volume and draw it to a two dimensional screen.
 To do this we:
 * Choose a position from which to observe the space from
 * Choose a direction to look at
 * Choose which direction is up